bhm-kyndryl/Metraixbeat/Parameters.conf_ReadMe.md

 ### Set variable for ELK TCP port
 	"ELKPort": "9200"

 ### Set variable for ELK HTTP protocol used
 	"ELKWebProtocol": "http"

+### Set variable for SSL certificate (ROOT CA) path to file (.pem was working for me) only if HTTPS is used.
+Can be concatenation of ROOT CA and INTERMEDIATE",
+	"ELKCertificate": "",

-### Set variable for the ELK index name
+### Set variable for the ELK index name.
-	ex: 'metricbeat' will create metricbeat-aix-7.5.2.
+	ex: 'metricbeat' will create metricbeat-7.7.0.
 Rollover should make the rest "ELKMetricIndexName": "metricbeat"

-### Set variable for the ELK index name
+### Set variable for the ELK index name.
-	ex: 'filebeat' will create filebeat-aix-7.5.2 Rollover should make the rest "ELKLogIndexName": "filebeat"
+	ex: 'filebeat' will create filebeat-7.7.0 Rollover should make the rest "ELKLogIndexName": "filebeat"

 ### Adding DNS Suffix to hostname if not existing